florian-ariasu/csharp-mini-game-freecodecamp/README.md

 <br>

 > [!NOTE]
-> Starter and Final code for the Challenge project: "Create methods C# console applications" from the Microsoft Learn
+> Starter and Final code for the Challenge project: `Create methods C# console applications` from the Microsoft Learn
 > collection "Getting started with C#"

 <!-- Implementation details -->